ManiAm/DataSpider/README.md

 ## Crawling Depth

 Crawling depth refers to how many layers of internal links a web scraper follows beyond the initial page.
 A depth of 1 means only the starting URL is scraped, while higher depths allow the scraper to explore and extract content from pages linked within the site, recursively.
-This is particularly useful for sites with nested structures—such as blogs, documentation, or e-commerce categories—where relevant data may reside several clicks away from the homepage.
+This is particularly useful for sites with nested structures - such as blogs, documentation, or e-commerce categories - where relevant data may reside several clicks away from the homepage.
 The system supports a configurable crawl depth, enabling users to control how deep the scraper should traverse, balancing content coverage with performance and resource usage.

 #### High-Depth Crawling Challenges

 As crawl depth increases, the number of pages visited can grow exponentially, especially on websites with dense internal linking.
 For example, a depth of 3 might mean hundreds or thousands of pages are visited if each page links to dozens of others.
-This surge in HTTP requests can quickly consume system resources—CPU, memory, and bandwidth—especially when scraping concurrently.
+This surge in HTTP requests can quickly consume system resources - CPU, memory, and bandwidth - especially when scraping concurrently.
 It may also overload the target website's server, leading to slow responses or dropped connections.

 Many websites implement anti-scraping measures such as rate limiting, IP bans, CAPTCHAs, or user-agent filtering.
-When a scraper sends too many requests in a short time—particularly at higher crawl depths—it increases the likelihood of detection.
+When a scraper sends too many requests in a short time - particularly at higher crawl depths - it increases the likelihood of detection.
 The site may respond with HTTP 429 (Too Many Requests), temporary blocks, or even permanent bans for specific IP addresses or user agents.
 This not only disrupts data collection but may also violate the site's terms of service.
 Hence, exercise caution when configuring a high crawl depth for a website

 #### High-Depth Crawling Resources

 The Scrapy community has provided two well-known sandbox websites for testing and demonstrating web scraping capabilities in a safe and controlled environment.
 [Quotes to Scrape](http://quotes.toscrape.com/) presents paginated quotes along with links to author detail pages, offering a practical scenario for implementing and validating multi-level crawling logic.
-[Books to Scrape](http://books.toscrape.com) mimics a real e-commerce bookstore and features structured product listings, category hierarchies, and deep navigation—making it ideal for testing recursive scraping, content extraction, and indexing workflows.
+[Books to Scrape](http://books.toscrape.com) mimics a real e-commerce bookstore and features structured product listings, category hierarchies, and deep navigation - making it ideal for testing recursive scraping, content extraction, and indexing workflows.

 Wikipedia offers publicly available database [dumps](https://dumps.wikimedia.org/) that can be downloaded and used to set up a local test instance of the encyclopedia.
 These dumps include the full content of Wikipedia articles, metadata, and revision history, enabling developers and researchers to work with large-scale, real-world text data in a controlled environment.
 Hosting a local instance is particularly useful for offline analysis, building custom search engines, or testing scraping and data processing tools without affecting the live Wikipedia site.